Urban Commons Handbook Presentation at Floating University (Berlin) / 29 August 2024

 The public launch of the forthcoming Urban Commons Handbook, authored by the Urban Commons Research Collective and published by dpr-barcelona.
 The handbook reflects on different aspects of the urban commons and presents examples of urban commoning in Europe.

-WORKSHOP/ Friday 24 June
+WORKSHOP / Friday 24 June

 A one-day workshop open to researchers at any career stage, which we imagine as a space of sharing and thinking together about the urban commons.
 The workshop will include a guest talk, a set of small-group discussions around different aspects of the urban commons and a debate around future research trajectories in the field.

-We encourage researchers at any career stage and in any disciplinary field to join us for a collective reflection on the meaning and transformative potential of the commons in urban contexts.
-Proposed contributions might engage with the topic by addressing one or more of the themes discussed in the handbook: common economies, ecologies, infrastructures, knowledges, socialities, localities and governance.
+The workshop was an opportunity to bring together a diverse community of researchers who would like to think together about the urban commons.
+We encouraged researchers at any career stage and in any disciplinary field to join us for a collective reflection on the meaning and transformative potential of the commons in urban contexts.
+Proposed contributions engaged with the topic by addressing one or more of the themes discussed in the handbook: common economies, ecologies, infrastructures, knowledges, socialities, localities and governance.

 VISIT WORKSHOP WEBSITE FOR MORE INFORMATION.